 Never hold the passenger locked them inside the vehicle.
 This puts you at risk of charged with false imprisonment under the civil law.
 As a taxi driver ensure that no offence has taken place until the passenger has left the vehicle.

 As soon as the passenger has left the vehicle you can make a citizens arrest.
 You need to inform the passenger of this and also of the offence that they have committed.
 You can use reasonable force to hold the person before handing them over to the police.
-This also seem to be a tricky situation.
+This also seems to be a tricky situation.
 You may find yourself open to charges of assault.

 The next tricky part if when passenger offers to make a part payment for the fare.
 This situation then becomes a civil matter and not a criminal one.
 This only applies if the passenger also provides their correct name and address only.